By 1859, the railroad reached Cedar Rapids. This particular line spurred significant growth in the towns it connected.

 Overall, the bridge remains in a deteriorated condition.
 Preventative maintenance appears to have ceased due to the planned construction of the new crossing, which will be located nearby to the south.

 Upon completion of the new bridge, the old bridges will be removed, ending their 110+ year history.
+It is expected that the old bridges will be removed in 2025.

 The author has ranked this bridge as being moderately significant, due to the large scale version of the deck girder design.